 If the FDA approves 60% alcohol-based sanitizers to kill the virus on my hands, why not the mask?
 As long as it gets a chance to dry out before I wear it, which should be able to happen even during a 10-minute trip to school, I figure this strategy can’t hurt.

 Feel free to borrow it as long as you’re cool with something that isn’t fully evidence-based. 🙂

 I wouldn’t recommend it if your kids are literally on their way to the school bus and have to put their mask on right away though, because it’s very true that you don’t want to be wearing a damp mask for a number of reasons.

 You could also use a silver spray, like this one from 3rd Rock Essentials, 20% off with the code KITCHENSTEW.
-The same rule applies – make sure it dries before you wear the mask again.

 4. Hang in the Sun

 This idea doesn’t count as a “quick fix” but is a great idea for a nightly habit that will allow you to avoid washing and drying and forgetting your mask. 😉